nicxleo/MDroidPlus/README.md

 The complete list of mutation operators and their specification is available at the [MDroidPlus website](http://android-mutation.com/#operators).
 Given an Android App, MDroidPlus first extracts the Potential Fault Profile (PFP) and then automatically seeds mutants generating mutated copies of the App.

-MDroidPlus is a collaborative research effort between the SEMERU group at William & Mary, the University of Lugano, and the University of Sannio.
+MDroidPlus is a collaborative research effort between the SEMERU group at William & Mary,the Universidad de los Andes (Colombia), the University of Lugano, and the University of Sannio.

 For more information please visit: http://android-mutation.com